pingcap/docs/br/backup-and-restore-tool.md

 **Usage example:**

-Restore a subset of tables backed up in the `/tmp/backup` path to the cluster.
+The following command restores a subset of tables backed up in the `/tmp/backup` path to the cluster.

 {{< copyable "shell-regular" >}}